Mediamazine

 • Because you name them like folders to identify what’s inside the set.

-• Because they make it easy for you to find something at a later date–a set named Singapore Vaction August 2005 is so self explanatory that there’s no way you don’t know which photos you placed in that set!
+• Because they make it easy for you to find something later.
+A set named Singapore Vacation August 2005 is so self-explanatory that there’s no way you don’t know which photos you placed in that set!

 Why sets are not like folders?